MilesLitteral/wraylib3d/README.md

     + Utils
-        - Misc Application Utils, all Logging functions for example are here, as is prettyPrinting and Md3Show. the PrettyPrinter is entirely broken and needs to be fixed for generalized use Config.Yaml
+        - Misc Application Utils, all Logging functions for example are here, as is prettyPrinting and Md3Show. the PrettyPrinter is entirely broken and needs to be fixed for generalized use

+Config.Yaml
     Will be expanded to include Tests, examples, and alternative builds based on simple flags passed

+Stack.Yaml
+    used to control which extra modules are being built like which lambdacude backend the Application will build with (currently it only builds with lc-gl) in the future availalbe backends will be: opengl (legacy)
+    vulkan (default, includes xr and metal-api)
+    metal  (apple only, optional for apple users) sdl2   (software renderer)
+    ~~xr     (deprecated for vulkan instead)~~

 ### How To Run WRayLib3d

     -  System Prerequisites: ghc, stack, cabal (ghcup toolchain), opengl